-Frank and Gudrun Shinnick’s award winning cheese made from the milk of their own herd of pedigree Friesian cows The long grazing season on the fertile pastures of the Blackwater River valley produces superb quality raw milk.
+Frank and Gudrun Shinnick’s award winning Saint Gall cheese made from the milk of their own herd of pedigree Friesian cows in Co.
+Cork.
+The long grazing season on the fertile pastures of the Blackwater River valley produces superb quality raw milk which shines through in the quality of the finished product.

 It has also won a Gold Medal in 2008 at the World Cheese Awards held in Dublin.